Howard Read

-Howard Oliver Drinkwater Read (born 1984) is a British screenwriter, comedian, and animator best known for his work with his animated sidekick, Little Howard.
+Howard Oliver Drinkwater Read is a British screenwriter, comedian, and animator best known for his work with his animated sidekick, Little Howard.
 His other creations include an angry manager with a conversational style and the worldview of Bernard Manning, Roger T. Pigeon, and H:BOT 2000, a robot from the future.
 Each of these characters interacts with both Big Howard and each other.

 Howard Read is also known for his on-stage human Guess Who? act: the audience guesses who he has drawn on a large pad of paper, sitting down as their questions exclude those of a certain appearance until only one person is left standing.